Dynamical Spin-Orbit-Based Spin Transistor: Transport formalism: linear response and Floquet theory

 When interacting with a dynamical scatterer with oscillation frequency $\Omega$, an electron impinging at energy $E$ can absorb or emit an integer amount of energy quanta $n\hbar\Omega$, leaving the scattering region with energy $E_n = E + n\hbar\Omega$ ($n=0, \pm 1, \pm 2, \dots$).
 The scattering matrix then depends on the initial and final energies $E$ and $E_{n}$, and is referred to as the Floquet scattering matrix, $ S_{F,im,jm'}(E_{n}, E) $ \cite{Moskalets_2002}.
 This matrix gives the amplitude for a process where an electron from channel $m'$ in lead $j$ at energy $E$ is scattered into channel $m$ within lead $i$ at energy $E_{n}$.

 We now calculate the Floquet scattering matrix.
 To this end, one has to numerically solve the time-dependent Schr\"odinger equation.
-As reviewed in Appendix \ref{sec.flo}, Floquet theory allows one to express the full time evolution in terms of an effective static matrix Hamiltonian, expressed in terms of the Floquet states $|n \rangle$,
+As reviewed in Appendix \ref{sec.flo}, Floquet theory allows one to express the full-time evolution in terms of an effective static matrix Hamiltonian, expressed in terms of the Floquet states $|n \rangle$,

 Here, $H_{0} = -\frac{\hbar^2}{2m}(\partial_{x}^2 +\partial_{y}^2) $ and $H_{1} = i k_{so} (\sigma_{y}\partial_{x}- \sigma_{x}\partial_{y})\, $ are the kinetic and the Rashba contributions -- recall from Sec.~\ref{sec_model} that the time-modulated Rashba SOI is homogeneous, \ie $\alpha_R=\alpha_R(t)$.
 The Floquet states $|n\rangle$ are defined as the basis vectors of the periodic eigenfunctions $| \phi_{\eta}(\vec{r},t)\rangle$ of the Floquet Hamiltonian